raulnq/articles/clzdp9hkg000i08l5hta3ar1c.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1722648161050/2a4cb695-9439-4f3c-bbdc-7ffc79c0f8e0.avif align="center")

 While this approach is practical, we can enhance it by showing the message directly within the form.
+The starting code can be found [here](https://github.com/raulnq/htmx-dotnet-app/tree/part-vi).
 Let's start by updating the `RazorComponents/TextInput.razor` as follows:

 ```csharp
 <div class="form-group">